 1. The Young Will Attack Each Other

 Young shoebills will fight with one another.
 It is known that shoebill storks are shy animals that prefer to be alone.
 They also have territorial behaviors.

-When more than one shoebill is born in the same nest, they will compete for attention from the mother.
+When more than one shoebill is born in the same nest, it will compete for attention from the mother.

 Scientists and researchers, in the limited interactions they have had with the species, have discovered that shoebills ranging from two months to one year old will fight with one another.